-High quality classroom discussions don’t just happen: they are the product of thoughtful planning and preparation.
+High-quality classroom discussions don’t just happen: they are the product of thoughtful planning and preparation.
 The best classroom discussions involve all students working cooperatively to compare, present, and examine diverse perspectives with each other.

 The following suggestions are just a few things to think about as you plan, run, and assess discussions in your classroom.

-Preparing for discussion
+Preparing for Discussion

 - Understand why you want to use discussion for this particular content.
 What is the purpose?
 Different purposes necessitate different types of discussions.
 For example, if your goal is to help students understand a text on a deeper level, you may want to consider using a Socratic seminar.
-On the other hand, if you want you students to develop group participation skills and observation skills while also learning course content, a fishbowl discussion might be appropriate.
+On the other hand, if you want your students to develop group participation skills and observation skills while also learning course content, a fishbowl discussion might be appropriate.
 Understanding your purpose will also inform the size and make-up of discussion groups.